The City and County of Bristol Bowling Association

 2014 Ken Pearce Trophy [President 1983] Presented in his memory by his son John Pearce, for two wood winner.

-Keith Boyland of Olveston & District B.C. presented a cup for two wood runner up for a laugh.
+Keith Boyland of Olveston & District B.C. presented a cup for two wood runner up.

 2015.
 Wally Gunningham of Avonvale B.C., President 1986 passed away.

-2016 The Vic Wilcox Trophy [President 1999] was presented in his memory by his wife , for the Junior singles winner.
+2016 The Vic Wilcox Trophy [President 1999] was presented in his memory by his wife , for the Junior singles under 25's winner.

-Michael Collier of Portishead B.C. was President, who used to be a ships Captain, hence his nickname "Captain Birds Eye".
+Michael Collier of Portishead B.C. was President.
+Michael used to be a ships Captain, hence his nickname "Captain Birds Eye".

 2017 Whitehall B.C. left the association.